Aigas Field Centre

-Aigas Field Centre is a nature centre based at the home of naturalist and author Sir John Lister-Kaye, Aigas House.
+Aigas Field Centre is a nature centre based at the home of naturalist and author Sir John Lister-Kaye, House of Aigas.
 The centre was opened in 1977 by ecologist Sir Frank Fraser Darling, and provides nature-based holidays for adults and environmental education services for school children.
-It is located at Aigas, next to the River Beauly, 8 km west of Beauly and 20 km west of Inverness, in the Highlands of Scotland.
-57.4389°N, 4.565°W.
+It is located at Aigas, next to the River Beauly, 8 km west of Beauly and 20 km west of Inverness, in the Scottish Highlands.

-House of Aigas, once a Victorian sporting estate, was owned by the Gordon-Oswalds, who added the Victorian extensions to what was an 18th-century tacksmans house.
+House of Aigas, once a Victorian sporting estate, was owned by the Gordon-Oswalds, who added the Victorian extensions to what was an 18th-century Tacksman's house.
 The house was then owned by Inverness County Council as an old people's home, before Lister-Kaye persuaded them to sell it to him.

 Aigas began a beaver demonstration project in 2006.
 Two Eurasian beavers were released into a 200-acre enclosure, which includes a loch and surrounding woodland.
 The beavers have since built lodges and had a number of kits.

 Aigas was host to a series of the BBC's live-action nature documentary, Autumnwatch in October 2012 and Winterwatch in January 2013.

-House of Aigas and Field Centre is the Highlands leading provider of wildlife holidays and their charitable arm, The Aigas Trust for Environmental Education, hosts over 5,000 school children a year.
+House of Aigas and Field Centre's charitable arm, The Aigas Trust for Environmental Education, hosts over 5,000 school children a year.